Trump on tricky legal ground with 'Obamacare' threat

 That's at the root of the Trump administration's potential legal problem if the president makes good on this threat.

 The health law clearly requires insurers to help low-income consumers with their copays and deductibles.
 Nearly 3 in 5 HealthCare.gov customers qualify for the assistance, which can reduce a deductible of $3,500 to several hundred dollars.
-The cost to the government is about $7 billion a year.
+The annual cost to the government is about $7 billion.

-The law also specifies that government “shall make periodic and timely payments” to reimburse insurers for the cost-sharing assistance that they provide.
+The law also specifies that the government shall reimburse insurers for the cost-sharing assistance that they provide.

-Nonetheless, the payments remain under a cloud because of a disagreement over whether they were properly approved in the language of the health law, by providing an “appropriation.”
+Nonetheless, the payments remain under a cloud because of a disagreement over whether they were properly approved in the health law, by providing an "appropriation."

 The Constitution says the government shall not spend money without a congressional appropriation.